 Changes to dental health probably aren’t front of mind for most women in pregnancy, however many women experience changes to their teeth and gums during this time, and it is something worth being aware of, and discussing with your dentist if changes become apparent.

-There can be a number of reasons why your dental health may be affected by pregnancy.
+So, why do teeth move during pregnancy?
+Well, there can be a number of reasons why your dental health may be affected by pregnancy.
 It may be as a result of changes to diet, morning sickness, or the result of hormones created in the body during this unique time, that have an impact on teeth.

 Here we’ll run you through a few things to be aware of regarding your teeth and gums during your pregnancy.